mvdwetering/websitechecker/README.md

 A website is considered OK when an HTTP request returned with a response code < 500.
 Or the other way around it is considered a problem if the HTTP request failed or returned a response code >= 500.

+The sensor offers the following additional attributes:

+* url: The configured URL for this sensor
+* last_status: Status of last update.
+Some example values are "200 - OK" or "Connection error"

 ## Configuration examples